Bakewell Country Festival - FAQs

 WHAT SAFETY MEASURES DO YOU HAVE IN PLACE?

-Visitor safety is of paramount importance and we work closely with the council and police to continually review the event.
+Visitor safety is of paramount importance and we work closely with a health and safety consultant as well as the council and police to continually review the event.
 This includes the development of contingency plans that cover a range of scenarios created in conjunction with the police and other relevant bodies.

 • Please be ready to show tickets or pass out stamps when asked to do so.